eonnna/eonnna.github.io/README.md

-# FIT BUDDY
+# FITALITY
 A website created by *Eonna Castañeda* for you to be fit!

 ![alt text](https://media.istockphoto.com/vectors/men-and-women-of-different-race-working-out-together-at-park-local-vector-id1205926103?k=20&m=1205926103&s=170667a&w=0&h=_eDsSJYdnItN2zzWuxcqu58eFaASeEuz-acILac9vZk=)

-## STRETCHING
+# STRETCHING
-### It is a must for us to do stretching exercises for us to be prepared for the main work-out!
+### *It is a must for us to do stretching exercises for us to be prepared for the main work-out!*

 1. Head Tilts
 ![alt text](https://www.spotebi.com/wp-content/uploads/2014/10/neck-stretch-exercise-illustration.jpg)